nearform/angular-patterns-workshop/slides/service.md

 TMDB_ACCESS_TOKEN=....
 ```

-- Add the service to the `start-here` folder
+- Angular provides a stream based `http` client for making HTTP requests
+- This tutorial provides an `ApiService` that wraps the `http` service and adds authentication headers
-- Inject the provided `ApiClient` into your service constructor and use it to make an HTTP request to `movies/popular`
+- Inject the `ApiService` into your service constructor and use it to make an HTTP request to `movies/popular`
-- See https://developers.themoviedb.org/3/movies/get-popular-movies for details on the response shape
+- 💡 See the [TMDB API Documentation](https://developers.themoviedb.org/3/movies/get-popular-movies) for details on the response shape
-- Your service method will return a stream (an `Observable`) to which components and templates can subscribe
+- Your service method will return a stream to which components and templates can subscribe
+- Use the `pipe` and `map` operators to map the stream values into collection of movie `id`, `title`, and `description`

 </div>